Inputs

 If we set erf.molec_diff_type to ConstantAlpha, then

-• the dynamic viscosity in the momentum equation is assumed to have the form \(\mu = \rho \alpha_M\) where \(\alpha_M\) is a momentum diffusivity constant with units of kinematic viscosity, calculated as erf.dynamicViscosity divided by erf.rho0_trans; this diffusivity is multiplied by the current density \(\rho\) to form the coefficient in the momentum equation; and
+• the dynamic viscosity in the momentum equation is assumed to have the form \(\mu = \rho \alpha_M\) where \(\alpha_M\) is a momentum diffusivity constant with units of kinematic viscosity, calculated as erf.dynamicViscosity divided by erf.rho0_trans; this diffusivity is multiplied by the instantaneous local density \(\rho\) to form the coefficient in the momentum equation; and

 PBL Scheme